nebolax/aavealarm/README.md

 # Aave Alarm
 Mobile app that tracks your aave positions and notifies you of low health factor and liquidations.
 400 positions are being tracked and growing!

+**Due to Aave Grants shutting down and the developer of this app having issues with Google Play and App Store, it's no longer possible to download the app.**

 ## Download it

 Google Play Store: https://play.google.com/store/apps/details?id=com.aavealarm&pcampaignid=web_share